 This ramen is based on a rich, flavorful broth made with roasted mushrooms.
 Roasting concentrates the meatiness of the shiitakes (although even creminis benefit enormously from this technique), and roasting the other vegetables adds a caramel note to the dark broth.
 The broth is rich and savory enough to stand up to the addition of the soy tare (pronounced tar-eh), a powerful flavor base.
 For toppings, we recommend going light and bright.
-Raw vegetables such as radish, scallion, bean sprout, and carrot compliment the broth.
-Since this broth doesn’t have the thickening power of the miso tare, a little egg yolk is appreciated.
+Raw vegetables such as radish, scallion, bean sprout, and carrot complement the broth.
 Add a soft-boiled egg to this one!
 Don't hesitate to use store-bought mushroom broth, if that's more convenient.
 Ease and deliciousness are the end goal.
 Extra tare will keep in your fridge up to a month, so you can make one bowl at a time.
 Add 1/4 cup tare for every 2 cups broth.

 For the mushroom broth: